POeticPotatoes/EireliaBusSystem/README.md

 In order of administrative power:
 * **eirelia.bus.use**
-  Grants the player permission to use bus stops to teleport, along with the */cancelbus* command to cancel any existing bus rides.
+  -- Grants the player permission to use bus stops to teleport, along with the */cancelbus* command to cancel any existing bus rides.
 * **eirelia.bus.edit**
-  Grants the player permission to create new bus stops and delete existing ones.
+  -- Grants the player permission to create new bus stops and delete existing ones.
+They will be able to teleport to existing bus stops with commands.
 Also grants access to the */setbusmultiplier* command.
   Automatically grants the permission of **use**.
 * **eirelia.bus.admin**
-  Grants the player permission to use the */reloadbusconfig* command.
+  -- Grants the player permission to use the */reloadbusconfig* command.
   Automatically grants the permissions of **use** and **edit**.

 ## Sign Format